-- 1. To be eligible for an AMAP Rider License, a Credentialed Participant at a minimum must: - i.
-Be at least 16 years of age. - ii.
+- 1. To be eligible for an AMAP Rider License, a Credentialed Participant at a minimum must: - For the 2025 season, all riders must be at least 16 years of age to compete in the 250 class and 18 years of age to compete in the 450 class. - a.
+Effective with the 2026 competition season, the minimum age for an AMA Pro Motocross license will increase to 17 years of age for the 250 class and the 450 class will remain at 18 years of age. - b.
+Effective with the 2027 competition season all AMA Pro Motocross licensed riders will be required to be 18 years of age for both the 250 and 450 classes. - ii.
 Hold a valid and active AMA Membership in good standing. - iii.
 Be physically and physiologically fit, as determined in the sole discretion of AMAP. - iv.
 Have completed a neurocognitive baseline ImPACT test/assessment from ImPACT Applications, Inc. dated within two years of the date of the Competitor's AMAP Credential License application.
-Proof of completion must be submitted to AMAP. - v.
+Proof of completion must be submitted to AMAP.

+- v.
 Execute and deliver to AMAP such authorizations, releases, applications, consents, waivers, resumes, and other documents as may be required by AMAP from time to time. - vi.
 Provide proof of primary medical insurance covering all injuries sustained while competing in an AMAP sanctioned event.
 Such primary medical insurance must remain current and in force at all times while participating in an AMAP-sanctioned event.
-Failure to maintain such coverage in-force will result in the immediate suspension of the Competitor's AMAP License.

-2. Competitors must inform AMAP in writing of any changes in health status, information, or medications as soon as practically possible, but in no event longer than three calendar days of any discovery of such changes.
+Failure to maintain such coverage in-force will result in the immediate suspension of the Competitor's AMAP License. - 2.
+Competitors must inform AMAP in writing of any changes in health status, information, or medications as soon as practically possible, but in no event longer than three calendar days of any discovery of such changes.
 Changes to health status may include, but are not limited to, illness and/or injuries sustained during or outside of racing activity, diabetes, testosterone deficiency, pregnancy, hypertension, attention deficit/hyperactivity disorder, or other acute or chronic conditions requiring medication, treatment, therapy, rehabilitation, or recurring review by medical specialists to obtain clearance to participate in motorcycle racing activity.